StellrVR/stellrs-asl-combo-gestures/README.md

 # Stellr's ASL Combo Gestures
-A simple Unity package containing a Gesture controller, all animations, and a How To Guide
+A simple Unity package for ASL using combination gestures.

 # What's Included?